bazelbuild/bazel-website/faq.md

 Bazel was designed to fit the way software is developed at Google.
 It has the following features:

-*   Multi-language support: Bazel supports Java, Objective-C and C++ out of the box, and can be extended to support arbitrary programming languages.
+*   Multi-language support: Bazel supports [many languages](/docs/be/overview.html), and can be extended to support arbitrary programming languages.

 *   High-level build language: Projects are described in the BUILD language, a concise text format that describes a project as sets of